Posted on

 Which hospital workers are exempt and which are non-exempt?

-An employee is classified as an exempt worker if there is an exemption for their job from certain California labor laws.
+You are classified as an exempt worker if there is an exemption for your job from certain California labor laws.

 In the healthcare field, the following types of jobs are considered exempt: